cancolle/giwa-sezemi-2015-readable-code/memo.md

 # Added by K.Mori

 ## Good points for these codes
-* reducing the numbers of codes for "Task"
+* Divide the solving and Running
-    * Many codes are difficult for operation and maintenance
+    * Easy for operation and maintenance
 * Define the Class and Function
     * Easy for reading